James Stirling (engineer, born 1835)

 James Stirling (1835-1917) was a Scottish mechanical engineer.
 He was Locomotive Superintendent of the Glasgow and South Western Railway and later the South Eastern Railway.
 Stirling was born on 2 October 1835, a son of Robert Stirling, rector of Galston, East Ayrshire.

+His brother was Patrick Stirling, Locomotive Engineer of the Great Northern Railway and his nephew Matthew Stirling was the Locomotive Superintendent of the Hull and Barnsley Railway.

 Career

 Glasgow and South Western Railway

 After working for a village millwright he joined the Glasgow and South Western Railway (GSWR) where he was apprenticed to his brother Patrick, who had been Locomotive Superintendent of that railway since 1853.
 On completion of his apprenticeship, he spent a year as a fitter at Sharp Stewart in Manchester, before returning to the GSWR drawing office at Kilmarnock; he later became works manager.